pim-t/fynance.ai/README.md

 ### InvestInMe
-An online marketplace connecting agenl investors with student to provide financial support in return for equity in future earnings.
+An online marketplace connecting angel investors with student to provide financial support in return for equity in future earnings.
 # Team fynance.ai

 The future predictions are trained using a Neural Network.